 SYNERGY – DYNASNET

-Networks define our life.
-They are essential to biology, communications, social and economic systems, they influence virtually all areas of science and technology.
-But their workings are not fully understood.
-Laszlo Lovasz from the Hungarian Academy of Science and Jaroslav Nešetřil from Charles University in Prague, renowned mathematicians specialising in graph theory, and Laszlo Barabasi, a leading expert in network science based at the Central European University in Budapest, aim to build a mathematically sound theory of dynamical networks.
-They want to transform our understanding of complex systems and prepare ground for applications in multiple disciplines.
+Networks are part of our lives.
+They are essential to biology, communication, social and economic systems and influence virtually every aspect of science and technology.
+Yet we do not fully understand how they work.
+Together with László Lovász (Alfréd Rényi Mathematical Research Institute) and Jaroslav Nešetřil (Charles University, Prague), mathematicians specialising in graph theory, and Albert-László Barabási (CEU, Budapest), a leading expert in network science, the aim is to build a mathematically sound theory of dynamic networks.
+They want to change the understanding of complex systems and prepare the ground for their application in several disciplines.

-Both graph theory in mathematics and the study of networks have made major conceptual advances in the past decade.
-However, the research communities working in these two disciplines had little conversation between each other, and that limited our insight.
-The research funded with an ERC Synergy Grant can potentially change it, constructing a coherent theory of dynamical networks, and exploiting its applications and predictive power for various real systems.
-To enhance the wider impact of the proposed mathematical advances, the principal investigators plan to establish steady links with experts from different domains that encounter and explore networks, from cell biology to brain science and transportation and communication networks, inspiring with novel questions and helping the application of our advances in these domains.
+Both graph theory in mathematics and network research have made significant theoretical progress in the last decade.
+However, there has been little discussion between the research communities in the two disciplines and this has limited our insights.
+Research funded by an ERC Synergy Grant has the potential to change that, by putting together a coherent theory of dynamical networks and exploiting its applications and predictive power for a variety of real-world systems.
+To enhance the broader impact of the proposed mathematical developments, the lead researchers plan to develop strong links with experts in a variety of disciplines exploring and involving networks, from cell biology to neuroscience, and transport and communication networks, stimulating and advancing our progress in these areas by addressing new questions.

 Albert-László Barabási László Lovász Jaroslav Nešetřil